rtharayil/certify-me.github.io/_blog/The-Growth-of-Edtech-Companies-through-Digital-Credentials.md

 layout: blog
 title: The Growth of Edtech Companies through Digital Credentials

+description: EdTech refers to the use of educational technology to facilitate learning, and digital credentials enhance its growth and effectiveness.

 abstract: The Growth of Edtech Companies through Digital Credentials
 topic: news